dckms/system-architecture/emacsway/it/sdlc/models/agile/agile.rst

     Finally, Booch notes that to be agile, the architecture should be visible and self-evident in the code; this means making the design patterns, cross-cutting concerns, and other important decisions obvious, well communicated, and defended.
     This may, in turn, require documentation.
-    But whatever architectural decisions are made, the architect must make an effort to “socialize” the architecture."
+    But whatever architectural decisions are made, the architect must make an effort to "socialize" the architecture."

     -- "Software Architecture in Practice" 3d edition by Len Bass, Paul Clements, Rick Kazman